Affordable Tucson Vet

 What's included

-A focused exam the morning of surgery to confirm your pet is healthy enough for anesthesia that day.
+A short check the morning of surgery to confirm your pet is still cleared for anesthesia that day.

 Anesthesia & monitoring